mbaumer/us_hep_funding/docs/_states/AR.md

 [Back to top](#top)
 ## AR-03 -- Rep. Steve Womack (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AR-03)
 ### Committees
-Steve Womack is the #10 Democrat on the House Committee on Appropriations
+Steve Womack is the #10 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```